jhoblitt/puppet-pureftpd/README.md

 integration testing.

 The supported configuration file values were discovered via code inspection of the `pure-ftpd` `v1.0.31` release.
-There are possibly new configuration values that have been introduced it subsequent releases.
-Any configuration values present in a `pure-ftpd` but not supported by this module should be considered a bug.
+There are possibly new configuration values that have been introduced in subsequent releases.
+Any configuration values present in a stable `pure-ftpd` release but not supported by this module should be considered a bug.

 ### Tested Platforms